 Food insecurity refers to the USDA’s measure of lack of regular access to nutritional food for an active and healthy life.
-Feeding America estimates that the food insecurity rate in Wayne County is 14.9 percent of the total population, a 27 percent increase caused by COVID-19.
-The child food insecurity rate is 23.3 percent, a 35 percent increase caused by the pandemic.
+Feeding America estimates that the food insecurity rate in Wayne County is 12.7 percent of the total population, 14,690 individuals.
+The child food insecurity rate is 15.5 percent, 4,400 children.

 Your Foodbank’s Response

 In 2020, your Foodbank distributed 1,982,162 pounds of food and essential items to families in need in Wayne County, the equivalent of 1,612,519 meals Of that, 459,481 pounds was fresh, nutritious produce, which was distributed for free.